WNEP-TV: Merger and transition

 By 1955, however, it was obvious that Scranton and Wilkes-Barre were going to be a single television market.
 On October 17, 1957, WILK-TV and WARM-TV agreed to merge into a single ABC station for Northeastern Pennsylvania.
 The merged station, then as now, operated under WILK-TV's license, but used WARM-TV's channel 16 in order to provide wider signal coverage at less cost—no small consideration given the station's vast and mostly mountainous coverage area.
 Transcontinent Television Corporation, a Buffalo, New York–based media firm, acquired a 60 percent interest in the merged station; the remaining shares were split between the WARM and WILK groups, with William Scranton as chairman.
 The merged station, WNEP-TV, was licensed to Scranton, and split operations between WILK-TV's former facility in Wilkes-Barre and a new studio in Scranton.
 In 1962, WNEP-TV consolidated its operations at a new studio near Wilkes-Barre/Scranton International Airport in Avoca.
 WILK-TV's transmitter site at Penobscot Knob was retained by WNEP-TV, and the WARM-TV transmitter was donated a decade later to the area's PBS member station, WVIA-TV (channel 44).

 Meanwhile, the WILK-TV facility was repurposed as a satellite repeater of WNEP-TV until late summer 1958.
-The channel 34 assignment was later reallocated to Binghamton, New York, to be occupied by ABC affiliate WBJA-TV (now WIVT) beginning in 1962.
+The channel 34 assignment was later reallocated to Binghamton, New York, to be occupied by WBJA-TV beginning in 1962.

 Despite a power boost to 1.5 million watts, and an increased coverage area—expanded to 15 counties in northeastern Pennsylvania—WNEP-TV bounced back and forth in the ratings for most of the next two decades.
 It was never able to achieve any consistency because of the bitter rivalry between Scranton and Wilkes-Barre.
 Viewers in Wilkes-Barre thought it was a Scranton station, while viewers in Scranton thought it was a Wilkes-Barre station.
 It was also hobbled by being an affiliate of the smallest and weakest network of the time.
 Indeed, WNEP's launch made Scranton–Wilkes-Barre the smallest market in Pennsylvania with full service from all three networks.

 Transcontinent exited broadcasting in 1964 and sold several of its stations, including WNEP-TV, to Taft Broadcasting.
-When Taft purchased Philadelphia independent station WIBF-TV (channel 29, now WTXF-TV) in 1969, it sought a waiver to keep both stations.
+When Taft purchased Philadelphia's WIBF-TV in 1969, it sought a waiver to keep both stations.
 Channel 16's Grade B signal reaches the Lehigh Valley, which is part of the Philadelphia market.
 WNEP-TV had also operated an outlying translator on channel 7 in Allentown for many years.
 The Federal Communications Commission (FCC) normally did not allow one company to own two stations with overlapping coverage areas.
 While it initially granted the waiver, it reversed itself four years later and forced Taft to sell channel 16.
 A group of WNEP-TV station employees and executives formed NEP Communications, which bought the station from Taft in late 1973.